operasoftware/devopera/src/blog/_posts/2016-03-31-web-app-install-banners.md

 ---
-title: Progressive web app install banners come to Opera for Android
+title: Progressive Web App install banners come to Opera for Android
 authors:
 - andreas-bovens
 intro: 'In Opera 36, we’ve started showing a “web app install banner” for sites that meet a set of criteria, qualifying them as a progressive web app.'